-One of the foundations of the CaixaBank Group's management of operational risk is identification through qualitative techniques.
+One of the foundations of the CaixaBank's management of operational risk is identification through qualitative techniques.
 To this end, it has implemented a methodology for generating operational risk scenarios that allows it to:

-- Obtain greater knowledge of the Group's operational risk profile. - Improve the level of interaction with areas involved in managing operational risk.
+- Obtain greater knowledge of the CaixaBank's operational risk profile. - Improve the level of interaction with areas involved in managing operational risk. - Effectively integrate operational risk management.

-&lt;sup>8 CRR, Title III, Chapter 4, Article 322, Section 2.b.
+8 CRR, Title III, Chapter 4, Article 322, Section 2.b.